 Living Shorelines 101

-Living shorelines are a method used to protect tidal shores from erosion.
-Unlike traditional techniques such as jetties, groins, and bulkheads, living shorelines use natural elements like oyster shells or native marsh grasses.
+Living shorelines are a method used to protect estuarine shores from erosion.
+Unlike traditional techniques like bulkheads, living shorelines use natural elements like oyster shells or native marsh grasses.
 These natural elements work to stabilize the shore and provide critical habitat at the same time.
-Other materials used in living shorelines may include: wood, limestone, rip rap, or constructed ‘oyster domes’.
+Other materials used in living shorelines may include limestone, rip rap, or constructed oyster domes.

 Classrooms to Marshes

-- The North Carolina Coastal Federation educates students about living shorelines through interactive lessons both in the classroom and along local shorelines.
-High school and college students help by bagging recycled oyster shells, building reefs, planting marsh grasses and monitoring living shoreline projects.
+The Coastal Federation educates students about living shorelines through interactive lessons both in the classroom and along local shorelines.
+High school and college students help by bagging recycled oyster shells, building reefs, planting marsh grasses, and monitoring living shoreline projects.
 Middle and Elementary school students also help to plant marsh grasses.

 For More Information

-The federation works with numerous schools on living shoreline projects.
+The Federation works with numerous schools on living shoreline projects.
 The classroom and field activities are correlated to the N.C.
 Standard Course of Study objectives to help teachers integrate the program into their courses.
-If you are interested in learning more about the federation’s educational opportunities for students, please contact one of our education coordinators.
+If you are interested in learning more about the Federation’s educational opportunities for students, please contact one of our education coordinators.
 You can also visit our Distance Learning Lab to find more educational resources on living shorelines.